 - Take the time to clean the doormats inside and outside your doorways.
 Wipe them down.
 Dust them off.
 Whatever needs to happen so that shoes don't transfer the dirt of your mat to your home.
 Double check that your mats are still in good condition to protect your carpets.

 - Gather all of your supplies together first thing.
 Trying to sort through the pantry cabinet for your dust cloths might make you frustrated enough to declutter the cabinet.
 It's easy to forget what your initial goal was.

 - Partner up with a friend or relative.
 After you get done intensely cleaning your living room, help them do theirs.

-- Listen to music, an audiobook, or a foreign language tape.
+- Listen to music, an audiobook, or a podcast.
 The time will pass a lot more quickly if you have an enjoyable atmosphere.
 This is a great time to commandeer the stereo for what you want to listen to.
 If anyone objects, offer to let them have a turn with the stereo and the cleaning.